BDHT: Generative AI Enables Causality Analysis for Mild Cognitive Impairment: Discussion

 \section{Discussion}

-The motivation of the proposed model is to denoise the 4D fMRI into ROI-based time series and effective connectivity.
-Previous studies obtained the ROI-based time series from 4D fMRI by using certain software.
+Our work is a unifying generative framework to estimate brain effective connectivity for MCI analysis.
+This framework provides a new insight to transform four-dimensional fMRI into effective connectivity using the generative artificial intelligence.
+The proposed model can not only diagnose brain neurological diseases (including MCI), but also identify altered directional connections to understand pathogenesis of cognitive disease for developing targeted therapeutic interventions.
+Previous studies obtained the ROI-based time series from fMRI by using certain software.
 A few of them focus on combining the ROI-based time series using a deep learning model.
 Our model is methodologically feasible.
-The ROI mask of the AAL90 atlas is a prior knowledge that can partition a three-dimensional volume into 90 parts for each time point.
+The ROI mask of the AAL90 atlas is prior knowledge that can partition a three-dimensional volume into 90 parts for each time point.
 This step has no learnable parameters.
 The mean pixel value of each ROI can generate rougth ROI-based time series.
 This rough sample has unknown noise compared with the empirical sample (using the software toolbox), which can be treated as a condition in the reverse direction of DDPM.
 Furthermore, the structural connectivity can be used to extract topological characteristics in the reverse process.
 Meanwhile, the causal relationships between brain regions can be explored using the SEM method.
 Fig.~\ref{fig5} shows that the proposed BDHT has the potential to replace the software toolbox in preprocessing functional MRI.